 So what causes dehydration and how can we minimise it?

-Humidity: Something that most of us don’t follow too closely, but humidity levels play an important role on our hydration.
+Something that most of us don’t follow too closely, but humidity levels play an important role in our hydration.
 Humidity varies across the country both geographically and seasonally.
-With low levels of humidity, the air around us lacks moisture and subsequently our skin suffers also.
+With low levels of humidity, the air around us lacks moisture and subsequently, our skin suffers also.
 Again, drinking water and moisturising can help prevent this from happening.

-Water type: Bathing and washing with hard water on a daily basis can leave traces of various elements on your skin surface, which can leave it dehydrated.
-Signs of hard water that we’re familiar with are lime scale, so keep an eye out for it.
+Bathing and washing with hard water on a daily basis can leave traces of various elements on your skin surface, which can leave it dehydrated.
+Signs of hard water that we’re familiar with are limescale, so keep an eye out for it.
 Special shower filters can be bought to improve the consistency of your water.

 Dry skin can be irritating in more ways than one; especially if your face is affected.
 Why not try our Cloud 9 Skin Solution Tranquility cream for dry, irritated or sensitive skin feels instantly better.